-Part 2 gives Example based on communication work from other NRSP projects.
-Examples have been selected to help you assemble, analyse and present the information specific to the 10 questions and can be adapted to suit individual projects.
+Part 2 gives Examples based on communication work from other NRSP projects.
+Examples have been selected to help project teams assemble, analyse and present the information specific to the 10 questions and can be adapted to suit individual projects.

 Q1 What are the aims of the project's Communication Plan in relation to the project purpose?